 - Good cough etiquette

 Hand hygiene prevents contact transmission.
-Contact transmission can occur either through direct contact with an infectious person (such as squeezing and shaking hands) or indirectly by transmitting drops of infectious virus from the respiratory tract to contaminated surfaces and from there to the hands and the mucous membranes of the nose, mouth and eyes via touch.
-Properly performed hand hygiene will reduce both direct and indirect contact transmission.
+Contact transmission can occur either through direct contact with an infectious person (such as hugging and shaking hands) or indirectly by transmitting drops of infectious agent to contaminated surfaces and from there to the hands to entry points such as the mucous membranes of the nose, mouth and eyes.
+Properly performed hand hygiene reduces the risk for both direct and indirect contact transmission.

 When should you perform hand hygiene?